List of oldest trees

-This is a list of the oldest-known trees, as reported in reliable sources.
-Definitions of what constitutes an individual tree vary.
-In addition, tree ages are derived from a variety of sources, including documented "tree-ring" (dendrochronological) count core samples, and from estimates.
-For these reasons, this article presents three lists of "oldest trees," each using varying criteria.
+This is a list of the oldest-known trees.
+Definitions of longevity vary between clonal trees, ones where parts of the tree continue to live after the death of the first trunk or trunks, and non-clonal trees.
+Tree ages are derived from a variety of sources, including documented "tree-ring" (dendrochronological) count core samples, radiocarbon dating, girth-to-age formulas, and estimates from growth rates.
+For these reasons, there are three lists of "oldest trees" here, using different criteria.

-There are three tables of trees, which are listed by age and species.
+The three tables of trees are listed by age and species.
 The first table includes trees for which a minimum age has been directly determined, either through counting or cross-referencing tree rings or through radiocarbon dating.
 Many of these trees may be even older than their listed ages, but the oldest wood in the tree has rotted away.
 For some old trees, so much of the center is missing that their age cannot be directly determined.
 Instead, estimates are made based on the tree's size and presumed growth rate.
 The second table includes trees with these estimated ages.
 The last table lists clonal colonies in which no individual tree trunks may be remarkably old but in which the organism as a whole is thought to be very old.

-The current record-holders for individual, non-clonal trees are the Great Basin bristlecone pine trees from California and Nevada, in the United States.
+The record-holders for individual, non-clonal trees are the Great Basin bristlecone pine trees from California and Nevada, in the United States.
 Through tree-ring cross-referencing, they have been shown to be almost five millennia old.

 A clonal colony can survive for much longer than an individual tree.
 A colony of 48,000 quaking aspen trees (nicknamed Pando), covering 106 acre in the Fishlake National Forest of Utah, is considered one of the oldest and largest organisms in the world.
-Recent estimates set the colony's age at several thousand (up to 14,000) years, although tree ring samples date individual stems at rarely more than 130 years.
+Recent estimates set the colony's age at several thousand (up to 16,000) years, although tree ring samples date individual stems at rarely more than 130 years.
 A colony of Huon pine trees covering 2.5 acre on Mount Read (Tasmania) is estimated to be around 10,000 years old, as determined by DNA samples taken from pollen collected from the sediment of a nearby lake.
 Individual trees in this group date to no more than 4,000 years old, as determined by tree ring samples.

-Trees with verified ages
+Non-clonal trees with verified ages

-Trees with estimated ages
+Non-clonal trees with estimated ages

 Note: The ages of the trees in this list are speculative and only serve as estimates.